CruzSanchez/BeerSimulator/README.md

 # BeerSimulator
-# this is a change.
+This is a read me for Beer Simulator!